baleada/docs/src/prose/recognizeable-effects/index.md

 The functions are designed to work seamlessly with the `Listenable` class from Baleada Logic.

-In the example below, an instance of the `Listenable` class is  constructed using the `useListenable` composition function from [Baleada Composition](/docs/composition).
+In the example below, an instance of the `Listenable` class is  constructed using the `useListenable` composable from [Baleada Composition](/docs/composition).

 Note that the `options` object for the `Listenable` constructor should have a `recognizeable` property, whose value is an object with a `effects` key.
 Call your Baleada Recognizeable Effects function, passing the result to that key.